 - Have you experienced any new change in your sense of taste or smell?”

-Since March 2020, for the health and safety of the public and its staff, the Judicial Branch has suspended jury proceedings.
-During this time, the Court has closely monitored the guidance provided by the New Hampshire Department of Health and Human Services and the Centers for Disease Control and Prevention and we have consulted with the State of New Hampshire Chief Medical Director.
+Since March 2020, the Court has closely monitored the guidance provided by the New Hampshire Department of Health and Human Services and the Centers for Disease Control and Prevention and we have consulted with the State of New Hampshire Chief Medical Director.
 Consistent with the continued guidance from health officials and the current COVID-19 data, the Court has decided to resume jury operations.
-In accordance with Federal guidelines, the Court will phase in jury trials, beginning in counties with the lowest number of COVID-19 cases.
+In accordance with Federal guidelines, the Court is phasing in jury trials, beginning in counties with the lowest number of COVID-19 cases.
 You will receive a scheduling notice when jury trials resume in your county.

-Since March 2020, for the health and safety of the public and its staff, the Judicial Branch has suspended all jury proceedings.
-During this time, the Court has closely monitored the guidance provided by the New Hampshire Department of Health and Human Services and the Centers for Disease Control and Prevention and consulted with the State of New Hampshire Chief Medical Director.
+Since March 2020, the Court has closely monitored the guidance provided by the New Hampshire Department of Health and Human Services and the Centers for Disease Control and Prevention and consulted with the State of New Hampshire Chief Medical Director.
 Consistent with the continued guidance from health officials and the current COVID-19 data, the Court has decided to resume grand jury proceedings.
 Preparations are currently underway in each county that will allow the grand jury to convene in a manner that addresses the health, safety, and welfare of all participants in the grand jury process.
-Grand jury proceedings are anticipated to begin by mid-August in many of the Superior Courts and a statewide grand jury for counties that cannot hold proceedings in their facilities will begin in Merrimack County Superior Court in September.
+Grand jury proceedings began in mid-August in many of the Superior Courts and a statewide grand jury for counties that cannot hold proceedings in their facilities will begin in Merrimack County Superior Court in September.